 At that point there will be Championship Playoffs and Relegation Playoffs.
-The top 8 teams in the Championship Playoffs will play a best of 3 quarterfinal series while the four bottom teams in the Relegation Playoffs will play one round of games (with points accumulated not playing a factor before the playoffs begin).
+The top 8 teams in the Championship Playoffs will play a best of 3 quarterfinal series while the four bottom teams in the Relegation Playoffs will play one round of games with previous points accumulated carrying over.

 The four quarterfinal winners will play in the Final Four with the winner taking the championship while the last place team from the Relegation Playoffs will be demoted to the second division.

 Each team will play two games per week and during the playoffs there will be three games per week.
 The European slots allocated according to current league standings as of Gameday 21 as per FIBA’s consent.